-Introduction to Philosophy (PH 201) acquaints the student with the terminology and the significant problems of the field of philosophy.
+Introduction to Philosophy (PH 201) acquaints the student with the terminology and the significant problems of the field of philosophy especially in relation to the Christian faith.

 Philosophy for Understanding Theology (PH 302) provides exposure to some of the essential philosophical concepts and distinctions necessary to understand theology.
 Although the course focuses on philosophy, the content is determined by how theologians have been influenced by, and used, philosophy.
 The course looks selectively at philosophers and philosophical movements as they have influenced such key Christian doctrines as God, Christ, and human beings.
 Pre-requisites: Introduction to Philosophy and Basic Christian Beliefs.